-If our overall goal is to open all of the dolls until we reached the smallest doll, we can break the problem down into smaller pieces of itself.
+If our overall goal is to open all of the dolls, we can break the problem down into smaller pieces of itself.

-- 1. Open the doll

-- 2. If the doll is solid wood, stop

-- 3. If there's another hollow doll inside, go back to step 1
+- 1. Open the doll - 2.
+If the doll inside is solid wood, stop (we're done!) - 3.
+If the doll inside is hollow, perform step 1 again on the revealed doll